No longer accepting new enrollments.

 The Creative Technology program at the Creative Circus challenges students to mix technology, code, design, and marketing strategy to make creative work for the modern world.
-The program teaches programming languages and logic, interactive design, creative use of technology, and the daily processes required to produce engaging and innovative interactive media.
+The program teaches programming languages and logic, UX and UI design, creative use of technology, and the daily processes required to produce engaging and innovative interactive media.

 Upon graduation, a student will have developed the skills to create a variety of original, compelling brand communications.
 They will show off those skills with an impressive portfolio, which will enable them to compete for, and secure a job in the commercial communication arts field.